-Body Movements: The wave-like body movements are at the heart of the butterfly stroke.
-This article explains how to generate this body undulation.
+Body Movement: The undulating movement of the body drives the butterfly stroke.
+This article explains how to perform this body undulation.

-Arm Stroke: This article discusses the different phases of the arm stroke and how to properly execute each phase.
+Arm Stroke: This article explains the different phases of the arm stroke and how to perform them correctly.

-Learn How To Swim Butterfly: This article gives an overview of our swimming lessons to learn the butterfly stroke.
+Learn How to Swim Butterfly: This article introduces you to our series of swimming drills to learn the butterfly stroke.
 This series can be divided into the following steps: